arshsinghphd/TeamActivities/Module02/README.md

 Take a moment to research the term 'edge case', :memo: Discuss what edge case means.
 Thinking about the tests (Examples) above, do you have every edge case?

 Getting used to edge cases is important!
 You should always think about them.
 With control flow statements like if/else - every edge case is right on the 'edge' of the condition in addition to extremes.
 For example, the 0, 0, 0 case is an edge case?
-Why, because it is checking 0 slides with 0 need.
+Why, because it is checking 0 slices with 0 need.
 The same would be true with 1, 1, 1, - one slice for one need. (yes, the difference between a `<`, and `<=` operators!)

 > [!IMPORTANT]